Matvey-1212/DataScience-course/README.md

 # Machine Learning Projects Portfolio from DataScience-course

-All projects are solutions to assignments from a comprehensive Data Science course.
-This repository showcases a collection of diverse machine learning projects tackling various real-world challenges.
+This repository showcases a collection of diverse machine learning projects, all of which are solutions to assignments from a comprehensive Data Science course, tackling various real-world challenges

 | **Project Name** | **Description** |
 |------------------|-----------------|